 In 2006, MaltaClear was set up as a DVP and Settlement system and the MSE signed the EU Code of Conduct on Clearing and Settlement.
 During the same year, off-market trading was introduced and the following year, there was a major technical upgrade to the trading system.
+If you are interested about the technical upgrade, learn more here.
 Also during 2007, amendments to the Financial Market Act and the launch of the Treasury Bill Market preceded a corporate restructure to reflect the growth of the organisation over recent years.
 In 2008, Malta changed over from the Maltese Lira as the unit of currency to the Euro and became a member of TARGET2.

 Companies trading on the Malta Stock Exchange include Global Capital and even the best bank in Malta, BOV.

 International affiliations include membership of FESE, ECSDA, IOSCO, WFE, ECGI and ECMI.
 In addition, MSE is Malta’s National Numbering Agency, appointed by the Malta Financial Services Authority (MFSA).
 Because of this, Malta Stock Exchange issues International Securities Identification Numbers (ISINs) to financial instruments registered in Malta.